Texas Military Department: History

-The Texas Military Department was established as the War Department of the Republic of Texas on August 5, 1836.
+The TMD was established as the War Department of the Republic of Texas on August 5, 1836.
 It was empowered by Article II of the Constitution of the Republic of Texas and initially comprised the Office of the Adjutant General, Texas militia, Texas Army, Texas Navy, and Texas Rangers.
 In the years between the Texas Revolution and Mexican War as a sovereign republic, the department remained active in land, sea, and guerilla combat operations and expeditions.
 Most notably, the Battle of Salado Creek, Naval Battle of Campeche, Texas-Indian Wars, and Texan Santa Fe Expedition.

 When Texas joined the United States, the Texas Army and Navy were integrated into the United States Armed Forces.
-The War Department was re-designated the Department of Texas and consisted of the Office of the Adjutant General, Texas militia, and Texas Rangers.
-The department was abolished from February 4, 1856 - April 6, 1860 due a fire on October 10, 1855 that destroyed nearly all records.
+The War Department was redesignated the Department of Texas and consisted of the Office of the Adjutant General, Texas militia, and Texas Rangers.
+The department was abolished from February 4, 1856 - April 6, 1860 due to a fire on October 10, 1855 that destroyed nearly all records.

-During the Civil War, most of the department's service members fought under command of the Confederate States War Department (Texas Confederate Units).
-Some service members fought under command of the United States War Department (Texas Union Units).
+During the Civil War, most of the department's service members fought under command of the Confederate States War Department (Texas Confederate units).
+Some service members fought under command of the United States War Department (Texas Union units).
 However, the Department of Texas maintained provincial "Home Guard" forces for defense of the state.
 They are credited with leaving Texas the only Confederate state unconquered by the Union Army following three failed efforts, including the Second Battle of Sabine Pass, which is also among the most notable victories of the Civil War.
 They are also credited with the final battle and victory of the Civil War at the Battle of Palmito Ranch.